Email FacebookTwitterMenu burgerClose thin

 Banking protections are an incredibly complicated issue, and the government has a wide range of regulatory and financial tools that it uses to protect depositors.
 For example, the Federal Reserve conducts regular oversight of banks to look for bad investments and risky assets that might cause a failure (although, as the case of SVB made clear, this system is far from foolproof).

 The takeaway is this, though: As a depositor, your money is about as safe as it can be.
-Making sure that depositors feel like their money is secure is a huge priority for the government, and several different agencies and entities work to make sure of that.
-Banks are monitored to try and prevent failures, and the Federal Reserve acts to give them liquidity quickly and at need.
-When a bank does fail, the government moves quickly to find a buyer for those assets and deposits.
-And if all that doesn’t work, it simply cuts a check to reimburse depositors for cash that they’ve lost.
+Ensuring that depositors feel their money is secure is a huge priority for the government, and several different agencies and entities work to make sure of that.
+Banks are monitored to try and prevent failures, and the Federal Reserve acts quickly to give them liquidity when needed.

-The Bottom Line
+Bottom Line

 Your money is as safe as it can be in the bank.
 Between depositor insurance, emergency loans and bank sales, the government works hard to protect what you have.
+Although FDIC and NCUA insurance may be limited to $250,000, you may be able to provide full coverage for all your accounts when you open multiple accounts.
+Just be sure to check that your financial institution has FDIC insurance protection to cover your funds in case the unthinkable happens.

 Banking Tips